jlKampos/OmniKar.App/README.md

 **Automatic mileage** — enable "Update KM via GPS" in Settings and mileage updates every 1km.

-**Cloud Backup** — all data to your personal Google Drive, with cross-device sync and private folder.
-No external servers.
+**Cloud Backup** — auto-backup every 6h (only while app is open) to your personal Google Drive, with change detection (hash skip) and cross-device sync.
+Private folder, no external servers.
+Toggle on/off in Settings.

 **Multi-language** (EN, PT, ES) • **Dark theme** • **No ads**